-The tab displays all active BGP announcements (routing updates) sent by Sensors, Filters or by the Console.
+The tab displays all active BGP announcements sent by Sensors, Filters or Console.

-Administrators and operators can send or withdraw BGP announcements manually.
-To send a new BGP announcement, click the <Black Hole> or the <Divert Traffic> button, enter the prefix and select a previously configured BGP Connection (see page 46) for Black Holing, respectively Traffic Diversion.
+Console users can send or withdraw BGP announcements manually.
+To send a new BGP announcement, click the Black Hole or the Divert Traffic button, enter the prefix and select a previously configured BGP Connection (see page 50) for Black Holing or Traffic Diversion.

 The <Clear All> button deletes all announcements from the UI without updating the BGPd.